SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 ## **Doton C-rank**

-### **dotensho \- Split Earth Turn Around Palm**
+### **Retsudotensho \- Split Earth Turn Around Palm**

 This technique causes the ground surrounding the enemy to spiral inwards on itself, burying them alive or crushing them.
 This technique is capable of causing quite a bit of damage to the area.
 This technique is much more damaging if used in rocky mountainous areas, or inside a cave.

-Chakra: 26
+Chakra: 25
-Damage: 20d12
+Damage: 12d12\*1.4
 Range: 25
 Area: 12
-Special: Stun 6
 Speed: 22
 Seal Speed: 15
+Special: Immobility 6

-Tags: Blunt, Ground-Based, AoE, On-Contact, Attack
+Tags: Attack, AoE, Blunt, Ground-Based

 Effects:
-If this hits and does not have its effects reduced by partial defense, it also inflicts a \-6 immobilization penalty until the victim leaves the entire affected area, as they fall into the destroyed section of ground.
-This occurs automatically if it's used underground, such as in a cave.
+The immobilization penalty lasts until the victim leaves the entire affected area, as they fall into the destroyed section of ground.

 ### **Doryuu Taiga \- Earth Flow River**

 You cause a long stretch of nearby ground to become mud and slide your opponents down a torrenting river of rocks and dirt, spewing them out at the end.
 This often leaves people hurt, and disoriented\!

-Chakra: 16
+Chakra: 16 8
-Damage: 12d4\*1
+Damage: 25d6
-Range: 20, 10 Line
+Line: 10, 20
 Speed: 18
 Seal Speed: 14

-Tags: Blunt, AoE, Projectile, LoS, Attack, Ground-Based
+Tags: Attack, AoE, Blunt, Ground-Based

 Effects:
-This moves anyone hit by it CHA/8+5 Yards all in the direction the river 'flows' (chosen by the line).
+This moves anyone hit by it CHA/8\+5 Yards all in the direction the river 'flows' (chosen by the line).
 Everyone receives a Stun equal to how far they move \-5; the stun is divided by 3 if they block.
 If this is blocked by an effect which halts its progress (such as Earth Shore Return), nobody behind that effect is affected.

 ### **Doroku Gaeshi \- Earth Shore Return**

 Slamming both hands into the ground, the user can cause a large rectangle wall of earth to pop up in front up them, covering whatever attack someone may be directing at them.

-Chakra: 18
+Chakra: 16, \+6 if destroyed
 Range: 16
 Special: Interrupt
 Speed: 8
 Seal Speed: 8

-Tags: Defensive, Ground-Based
+Tags: Interrupt, AoE

 Effects:
 This creates a wall 4 yards wide and 3 yards high that takes the hit from an attack.
 This wall absorbs 200 \+ 10\* (Ninjutsu damage bonus) damage.
 If destroyed, any remaining damage carries on to you (in which case you cannot defend against it further) or whoever else you used this to protect (in which case, they can).

 As implied up there, this can be used to protect anyone in range.
 However, Earth Shore Return can't be used against melee attacks, or ranged attacks originating 5 yards or less away from you.
 After having all its HP depleted, or at the end of the IC it was used on, the wall crumbles into dirt and gravel.

 This wall takes double damage from Raiton, and half
 damage from Suiton.
 The Wall is considered to be Blocking for any relevant interactions (such as Fuuma Shuriken).